Drugs legislation requires review, says academic

 Dr Ayres will host the School of Criminology’s annual Scarman Lecture, under the title “Drugs and the Criminal Justice System in the UK” on Wednesday 29 September 2021 (5.00pm).

 With experts from policing, the prison service, public health and Release, the panel will debate the ‘what works’ questions in relation to addressing how the criminal justice system responds to the challenges presented by substance use.
 Speakers include:

 The panel will address the critical questions of how and if criminal justice systems should respond to substance use, and the efficacy of its interventions.
 This event is free and open to all.
-Visit Eventbrite to find out more and to reserve your free ticket.

 Since 2008, the School of Criminology has invited high-profile guest speakers to deliver papers on current issues in criminology, criminal justice, policing and community safety.
 These lectures are open to staff and students of the University of Leicester, and to the general public.

 The Scarman Lecture is named in honour of Lord Scarman, the first Chair of the Law Commission.